egonw/acs2ioc/letterToEditors.md

 We have started a petition to the publishing side of the American Chemical Society to join the I4OC [1].
 At this moment, more than 300 people have shown their support for this request.

+I would like to ask your support, as we think open citations is contributing to the value of journals.
+Your support as Editor-in-Chief would be very welcome.

 But we expect you may have question about the petition, I4OC, open citations themselves, the use of citations in research, and perhaps how open citations